-- Enhanced member listings, including priority placement in the business directory and website search results. - Advertising on the association website, such as banner ads, member business directory, events calendar, hot deals, and member-to-member deal pages. - Press releases about member businesses and sponsors on the association website. - Sites that allow members to build search engine optimization (SEO) results and change their own keywords. - Promotional advertising for event sponsors or for use during special events or occasions.
+- Enhanced member directory listings, including priority placement in the business directory. - Advertising throughout the association website, such as banner ads, job postings, member business directory, events calendar, hot deals, and member-to-member deal pages. - Press releases about member businesses and sponsors on the association website. - Promotional advertising for event sponsors or for use during special events or occasions.